credibledoc/credible-doc/substitution/substitution-doc/src/main/resources/template/markdown/substitution-doc/doc/diagrams.md

 ### Modules - based activity diagram
 This diagram shows the application activity divided to swimlanes.
-Each swimlane represents a module where an event occurred.
+Each swimlane represents a module and each square element represents an event in the module.
 This diagram is generated from parsed substitution-doc_1.log file.

 &&beginPlaceholder {